-Each April, we celebrate International Guide Dog Day.
-Dogs have long been identified as “man’s best friend,” but some canines go above and beyond the call of duty by working as service dogs – helping those with visual impairments make their way through the world and providing love and comfort in other ways.
-References to guide dogs date back to at least the 16th century, so for the hundreds of years of service that these faithful companions have provided, we say thank you on April 24 to commemorate International Guide Dog Day, celebrated each year on the last Wednesday of April.
+References to guide dogs date back to at least the 16th century, so for the hundreds of years of service that these faithful companions have provided, we say thank you on April 24 (the last Wednesday in April).

 International Guide Dog Day - History

 Americans with Disabilities Act regulations published

 The ADA established legal protections for those using dogs as service animals.